Grandma’s heartwarming teen breakfast club continues in honor of late grandson

 The teenagers still wanted to participate in breakfast, which delighted her.
 She cherishes the connection she has with them.

-“I lost my grandson in a tragic accident, but if you try to turn the bad into good, you can get 20 to 30 extra kids that all call me Grandma Peggy,” she said.
+“I lost my grandson in a tragic accident but if you try to turn the bad into good, you can get 20–30 extra kids that all call me Grandma Peggy,” she said.
 “I think that Sam was putting this in place, so I wouldn’t be lonely.”

 She was determined to carry on this tradition for the kids for as long as she was able.
 She firmly believes that starting the day with a hearty breakfast and fostering a sense of fellowship are important.